espressif/esp-idf/examples/storage/sd_card/sdspi/README.md

 (See the README.md file in the upper level 'examples' directory for more information about examples.)

+__WARNING:__ This example can potentially delete all data from your SD card (when formatting is enabled).
+Back up your data first before proceeding.

 This example demonstrates how to use an SD card with an ESP device over an SPI interface.
 Example does the following steps:

 1. Use an "all-in-one" `esp_vfs_fat_sdspi_mount` function to: